The Fitzroy

-The Fitzroy is a ten-story residential building in the Chelsea neighborhood of Manhattan, New York City.
+The Fitzroy is a ten-story residential building in the Chelsea neighborhood of Manhattan in New York City.
 The building was developed by Largo and JDS Development Group and designed by Roman and Williams, a New York City-based architecture and design team.
 It is the firm’s third building design, after 211 Elizabeth and the Viceroy Hotel.

 History and construction

 JDS Development purchased the development site at 514 West 24th Street for $35 million in 2014.
 Preliminary plans for the building were released in early 2015.
 Largo and JDS Development secured a $57 million construction loan from Banco Santander for the structure in 2014 along with $17.5 million in preferred equity from First Key Residential.
 Renderings for the building were made available to the public in mid-2015.

 The building broke ground in late 2015.
 Sales of units in the building also began late in 2015.
 The building topped out in June 2017.
 Installation of the building's facade ended in August 2018.
 Construction wrapped up in early 2019.

 The building's name refers to a road in Chelsea that no longer exists.